Canborda/Canborda/README.md

 # 👤 About Me

-I am a Mechatronics Engineering student and work as a backend developer.
+I am a Mechatronics Engineering student.
+I also work as a backend developer.

 Everything here is done for academic or research purposes.